 Why We Love It

-• Exclusive with only six tents on the property
+- Exclusive, with only a handful of tents on the property

 The opulent bathroom opens to spectacular views, image credit: Somalisa Acacia